Captain Edwin A. Anderson, Commander, Squadron Three, Patrol Force, to Captain Henry B. Wilson, Commander, Patrol Forces, Atlantic Fleet

 My dear Wilson:

-It is a pity that the Commander in Chief turned down my recommendation for aeroplanes to be put on the HANNIBAL and LEONIDAS.
-Hayward agrees with me that if we had these planes the work could be done in very much less time and more thoroughly.
+It is a pity that the Commander in Chief7 turned down my recommendation for aeroplanes to be put on the HANNIBAL and LEONIDAS.
+Hayward8 agrees with me that if we had these planes the work could be done in very much less time and more thoroughly.
 In fact, I believe that they are indispensable and that eventually they will be furnished as recommended.

 Knox, Mr. Morgan, and Mr. Bayliss agree emphatically with me that the promise of a reward is by far the best way to obtain information.
 Mr. Morgan returns to Washington in a week or so and he is so much impressed with the necessity of it that he intends taking the matter up with the Council of National Defense.
 If you can push this matter through it would be the greatest help I could possibly receive.
 I do not wish you to understand that I advocate paying in every case a reward as great at $10,000, but that the authority should be given to pay a reward up to this amount in case in my opinion the services rendered warranted it.
 In many cases the reward might be only a few dollars, depending upon the value of the information received.
 This should be left to the discretion of the man on the spot.